MicrosoftDocs/Viva/Viva/learning/workday-integration.md

 > [!NOTE]
 > All RaaS reports (catalog, user data, LRS) should be created from same user account or a single user should be given report ownership at Workday portal.
 This username should be inserted under Reporting URL attribute in Viva Learning Manage Provider.
-Review [this example](https://wd2-impl-services1.workday.com/ccx/service/customreport2/microsoft_dpt6/username/Viva_Learning_Catalog_Report)
+Review [this example](https://wd2-impl-services1.workday.com/ccx/service/customreport2/microsoft_dpt6/username/Viva_Learning_Catalog_Report).

 > [!NOTE]
 > Admins need to create a custom report manually.
 This is a one time process.
+We are only supporting the report structure mentioned in this support article, any other changes in reports are not recommended.

 1. Ensure that the **Workday to AAD user sync** is in place for your tenant.
 Enable inbound user provisioning with Workday to ensure that all users in Workday are synced to Azure Active Directory (AAD).